kleopatra999/qsb-mac-plugins/Send-To-THL/trunk/README.txt

 # INSTALL
 - Download the latest version from the Downloads section
 - Mount the DMG
-- Drag the plugin into the shortcut to your Plugins folder
+- Drag the plugin your Plugins folder
 - Re-start Google Quick Search Box

 That's it!